 While the record still features many classic songs like They Don't Care About Us and Scream, a lot of it is rounded out with songs like Tabloid Junkie, where instead of trying to create interesting hooks and melodies, Michael spends the time venting over dated drum machines.

 Yes, this is one of the few records where you quite literally can't remove the art from the artist.
-Maybe if the celebrity didn’t openly admit to sleeping with other people’s kids while addicted to drugs, he wouldn’t get so much scrutiny.
+Maybe if Michael didn’t openly admit to sleeping with other people’s kids while addicted to drugs, he wouldn’t get so much scrutiny.

 But my opinion doesn't matter as the record went on to sell over 20 million units worldwide.